dstrigl/htheatpump/README.rst

 ~~~~

 * check access right for writing parameters of the heat pump
-* read and write the time programs of the heat pump
+* write the time programs of the heat pump
 * add some (more) examples
 * add some (more) unit tests
 * cleanup/extend documentation